CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 3. Why is my probe not working?

     * This was my mistake!
 I forgot to invert the logic of the probe pin.
-To fix it you can either:
+I've updtaed the configuration files fix this issue.
+To fix:

         * Navigate to the `[probe]` section of the config file and change `pin: PA11` to `pin: !PA11`.